cado-security/product-help/docs/cado-response/discovery-import/automation.md

 | Isolate Role | Isolates the IAM role attached to an EC2 instance.
 Isolated by adding a deny all inline policy to the given IAM role. | iam:GetInstanceProfile iam:PutRolePolicy |
 | Isolate Security Group |  Isolates the security group attached to and EC2 instance.
 Isolated by creating a security group, blanking it and replacing it on the EC2. | ec2:CreateSecurityGroup ec2:RevokeSecurityGroupEgress ec2:ModifyInstanceAttribute |

+## Collecting data after Wiz alerts
+For details on how to automatically process systems detected by Wiz, see [Wiz Forensics Integration ](/cado-response/manage/integrations/cnapp/wiz).

 ## Managing Rules ##

 Detection rules can be managed in /detections/rules, where you are able to easy create, enable/disable, edit and delete rules.

 ![Manage Rules](/img/detections-rules.png)

-## Integration with Wiz
-For details on how to automatically process systems detected by Wiz, see [Wiz Forensics Integration ](/cado-response/manage/integrations/cnapp/wiz).

-## Integration with other XDR platforms
-You can trigger an import from the Cado platform by creating a webhook from the XDR platform then calling the [Cado API](/cado-response/manage/integrations/api-overview) to trigger the import via a SOAR platform or your own API integration.

-* SentinelOne: Go the SentinelOne [Singularity Marketplace](https://www.sentinelone.com/partners/singularity-marketplace/) and search for Webhook to create a webhook